 After considering the arguments, the working group believes a small amount of additional flexibility is appropriate.
 Additional flexibility is needed to account for vehicles with very upright design angles.
-As indicated above, it was argued that there are several vehicle concepts (e.g., light trucks, minivans, SUV's and full size vans) in which a seat back angle of 25 degrees is not realistic.
+As indicated above, it was argued that there are several vehicle concepts (e.g., light trucks, minivans, SUV's and full size vans) in which a seat back angle of 25 degrees is neither realistic nor feasible.